tahoe-lafs/tahoe-lafs/src/zfec/README.txt

 It is offered under the GNU General Public License (v2 or later), with the added permission that, if you become obligated to release a derived work under this licence (as per section 2.b), you may delay the fulfillment of this obligation for up to 12 months.
+If you are obligated to release code under section 2.b of this licence, such code must be released under these same terms including the 12-month grace period clause.
 See the COPYING file for details.

 The most widely known example of an erasure code is the RAID-5 algorithm which makes it so that in the event of the loss of any one hard drive, the